 Some express themselves through art, some through literature.
 Others take up hobbies or interests to honour their partners, while others pour their energies into new projects or passions following the reminder that life is so very short.

-We are honoured to welcome The Right Honourable Stuart Lawrence to this session.
+We welcomed The Right Honourable Stuart Lawrence to this session.
 Stuart is a consultant, youth engagement specialist, public speaker and the younger brother of Stephen Lawrence, the British teenager murdered in a racially motivated attack in 1993.

-Artist and creative producer Simon Bray will also join us.
+Artist and creative producer Simon Bray also joins us.
 Simon’s Loved&Lost photography project has been seen by over three million people worldwide and his most recent photography project, Siblings, was inspired by the death of his sister.